KDE/homerun/CONFIG_PLAN2.md

 # X Propagate removal to config file

-# _ Add a "Add Source" button at the end of TabContentEditor

-# _ Show available sources in a Plasma dialog when "Add Source" is clicked
+# X Show available sources in SourceEditor

 # _ Add a new SourceEditor to TabContentEditor when selected